Market Analysts see GoDaddy Inc. [GDDY] gaining to $102. Time to buy?

 Sponsored

+It opened the trading session at $75.31, the shares rose to $76.02 and dropped to $75.02, the range by which the price of stock traded the whole day.
+The daily chart for GDDY points out that the company has recorded 3.82% gains over the past six months.
+However, it is still -17.22% lower than its most recent low trading price.

-Compared to the average trading volume of 1.39M shares, GDDY reached a trading volume of 3537504 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 1.50M shares, GDDY reached to a volume of 23514946 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 B. Riley Securities have made an estimate for GoDaddy Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 28, 2023.